underscorea/PingDistance/README.md

 but it worked for me
 ¯\\\_(ツ)\_/¯

-_should be compatible with 1.3.1 and newer bleeding edge builds_
+_should be compatible with 1.3.1 and newer bleeding edge builds of BepInEx_